Looking for natural cold remedies and flu fighters? Look no further.

 Just warm up some water (not hot!), and add juice from half a lemon (about 2 tablespoons), and use a micro-planer to shave off about an inch of ginger (the equivalent of 1 teaspoon).
 You can also add a dash or two of cayenne pepper.
 If you’re not used to ginger’s strong, spicy flavor, ease into it and start with a smaller amount.
 It’s a warming drink that immediately clears my sinuses.
 I also sometimes add 1 teaspoon of fresh, grated turmeric, for an extra immune boost.

 You can drink this preventatively, and especially, at the first sign of illness.

 8. Vitamin C:

 Vitamin C deserves a place on this list, but not the starring role that the media and supplement manufacturers give it.
 Immune cells require vitamin C to function.
-This nutrient also supports and enhances the actions of neutrophils, a common type of white blood cell that respond to infections and directly attack bacteria, along with other types of foreign invaders.
+This nutrient also supports and enhances the actions of neutrophils, a common type of white blood cell that responds to infections and directly attacks bacteria, along with other types of foreign invaders.